 A 10′x20′ unit is about the size of a standard one-car garage and can hold the contents of a medium-sized home.
 You might recommend it to customers who are in the process of moving and need quite a bit of space.

 2. Promote climate-controlled units

 Climate-controlled units are often preferred over standard, non-climate-controlled units.
 But many customers, especially first-time self storage renters, might not know why these units matter.

 A climate-controlled unit is the safest choice for customers with valuables or sentimental items such as photo albums, vinyl and artwork.
 Delicate items including furniture, electronics, appliances, shoes and clothing also do a lot better in a climate-controlled environment.
 Climate controls may be necessary if your facility is in an area where temperature and humidity tend to fluctuate or reach extremes.

 If your services set you apart from your competition, make sure your customers know!
 List all available services on your website and share them when you communicate with customers.
 Such services include:

 When businesses were required to socially distance during the pandemic, many turned to self storage while they rearranged their offices.
 Make sure prospects know whether your facility is suitable for the storage of business items.
 If you successfully market the advantages of self storage for business — affordability, flexibility and ease of use — you might find yourself with a new, steady stream of income.

-4. Self storage insurance
+4. Self storage protection plan